You are using an outdated browser.

 We help women achieve their ambitions and work to create an equal world.

-"We want a world where people of every gender can pursue their dreams without bias or other barriers holding them back.
+"We want a world where everyone can pursue their dreams without bias or other barriers holding them back.
 Where girls grow up to be confident, resilient leaders.
 Where more women run companies and countries.
 We are driven by the belief our society and economy would be better if women and girls were valued as equal to men and boys."

 Our Theory of Change